PrincessRTFM/WoLua/docs/debug.md

 - `Enabled`, writable boolean\
   Controls all output from the Debug API.
 Defaults to false; if you're debugging your script, you probably want it enabled at the top with `Script.Debug.Enabled = true`.

+- `PluginDebugBuild`, readonly boolean\
+  Indicates whether WoLua itself is a debug build or a release build.
+If installed through the plugin installer, this will be `false`, but it is possible to compile a debug build and install it as a developer plugin.
+When WoLua is running as a debug build, the lua `debug` API is available (albeit with limited support) and all scripts are run in debug mode (`.Enabled` is always true).

 ## Methods
 The following methods are avilable on the `Debug` API object.